pikulet/lumen/content/posts/usr-structured-learning.md

 category: "inquiry"
 tags:
   - "reflection"
-description: "The importance of the classroom in my education."
+description: "The importance of the classroom in my education.
+Part 1 of the Reflection series."
 ---

 Many of us were drawn into majoring in Computer Science by the wonders of what technology can do in our lives.
 Often, our well-meaning seniors would give us advice on how best to live these four years.
 A common thread we hear is the value of spending our free time learning new technologies and working on various side projects to give our portfolio that extra edge.